Electrical Engineering Undergraduate Program

 Graduates of the electrical engineering program utilize their academic preparation to become successful practitioners and innovators in electrical engineering and other fields.
 They analyze, design and implement creative solutions to problems with electrical and electronic devices and systems.
 They contribute effectively as team members, communicate clearly and interact responsibly with colleagues, clients, employers and society.

 Degree and minor requirements can be found in the UNDERGRADUATE RECORD.
-Requirements are listed by expected semester of completion.

 Electrical engineering is a very broad discipline with applications to many areas.
 As you decide how to use your ECE, technical and unrestricted electives, we recommend that you meet with your faculty advisor to discuss how to combine application areas and courses to meet your personal and professional goals.
 All electrical engineering students begin with a unifying foundation that is combined with technical and unrestricted electives focused on different application areas such as digital systems, communications, microelectronics, art and drama, and environment and sustainability.
-Additional information is provided on our FAQs page.

 The UVA School of Engineering and Applied Science maintains PROGRAM ENROLLMENT AND GRADUATION INFORMATION.